astropy/astroquery/docs/xmm_newton/xmm_newton.rst

 	extension : string
 		file format, optional, by default all formats, values: ASC, ASZ, FTZ, HTM, IND, PDF, PNG

-	filename : string
-		file name to be used to store the file, optional

-	verbose : bool
-		optional, default 'False', flag to display information about the process

 For more details of the parameters check the section 3.4 at:
 		'http://nxsa.esac.esa.int/nxsa-web/#aio'